-Pompeo, in Israel, vows new action against boycott movement
+Pompeo, In Israel, Vows New Action Against Boycott Movement

-Jerusalem: Secretary of State Mike Pompeo said Thursday that the US will regard the Palestinian-led boycott movement as anti-Semitic and cut off government support for any organisations taking part in it, a step that could deny funding to Palestinian and international human rights groups.
+Secretary of State Mike Pompeo said Thursday that the US will regard the Palestinian-led boycott movement as “anti-Semitic” and cut off government support for any organisations taking part in it, a step that could deny funding to Palestinian and international human rights groups.

 Pompeo announced the initiative during a visit to Israel in which he is expected to make the first-ever appearance by a secretary of state in an Israeli settlement in the occupied West Bank.
 Pompeo said he would also visit the Golan Heights, which Israel seized from Syria in the 1967 war.